Skip to main content

 In addition to the observational cohort studies that re-examine participants over time, RECOVER researchers are conducting more than 40 different pathobiology studies focusing on COVID-19's effects on different body tissues and organs.

-RECOVER researchers are studying Individuals with Long COVID who frequently report constant fatigue, post-exertional malaise (PEM) (symptoms worsening after physical or mental activity), and a variety of cognitive issues, like “brain fog.”
+RECOVER researchers are studying Individuals with Long COVID who frequently report constant fatigue, PEM (symptoms worsening after physical or mental activity), and a variety of cognitive issues, like “brain fog.”
 RECOVER researchers examined 275 people with and without Long COVID to identify biological features associated with these symptoms.
 They found people with Long COVID had significant differences in their immune systems compared to those without Long COVID.
 In participants with Long COVID, researchers saw increases in counts of some immune cell types, while counts of other immune cells decreased.
 Researchers also saw higher antibody responses to SARS-COV2 and non-COVID viruses, particularly Epstein-Barr virus (a herpesvirus) in participants with Long COVID.
 Researchers suggest that persistent SARS-CoV-2 antigens, reactivation of herpes viruses, and chronic inflammation may contribute to Long COVID.
-View the Study.
+View the study.

 RECOVER researchers are studying the cells inside the nose that enable smell to understand why some people with COVID-19 experience a loss of their sense of smell, known as hyposmia.
 They examined 24 biopsies from 9 PASC patients with long-term smell loss after contracting COVID-19.
 Biopsies from people with their sense of smell intact served as a comparison.
 In participants with PASC, there was no trace of SARS-CoV-2 virus or its genetic material in olfactory epithelium.
 However, the cells supporting the protective barrier in the nose, known as sustentacular cells, showed signs of reacting to ongoing inflammation.
 This reaction was also linked to a decrease in the number of olfactory sensory nerve cells (neurons).
 These findings suggest that inflammation (mediated by T-cells) continues in the olfactory epithelium even after the virus has been eliminated from the tissue.
 This is a potential explanation for the persistent loss of smell experienced by some people living with Long COVID.
 View the study.

 Inflammation caused by infections can have a lasting impact on certain types of cells in the human body, including those related to the immune system.
 In one study, researchers sought to uncover how inflammation could impact a specific cell type—hematopoietic stem and progenitor cells (HSPC)—which are crucial for the formation of blood and immune cells.
 Researchers found that the cells of individuals who had a serious case of COVID-19 could retain changes for several months to a year after infection.
 They saw changes in both the physical traits of the cells and their genetic programming.
 They also linked these changes to proteins that control gene expression, changes in the regulation of inflammatory processes, and a lasting increase in the production of certain immune cells.
 Importantly, the observed changes in HSPC were passed to their “offspring” as they developed into mature immune cells.
-Finally, researchers found that a molecule called IL-6 played a role in maintaining these lasting effects in human COVID-19 patients as well as the study model for SARS-CoV-2 infection performed in mice.
+Finally, researchers found that a molecule called IL-6 played a role in maintaining these lasting effects in human COVID-19 patients as well as in the study model for SARS-CoV-2 infection performed in mice.
 Overall, researchers suggest changes to HSPC at the genetic level could be responsible for changes in the immune system after infection, especially in people who experienced severe COVID-19.
 View the study.

 At this time, the only known way to prevent Long COVID is to avoid getting COVID-19.
 The observational cohort studies and the RECOVER Pathobiology Research Program are investigating potential mechanisms for how some people may be protected from Long COVID or some of its symptoms.